zeyadsaleh/Doctor-Reservation-System/README.md

 # Doctor Reservation System

-A simple reservation system where patient can register into the website with his details including the type of pain that he suffers, and then he can make a reservation to meet a specialiest. <br> The admin manually assign the patient with the doctors who is specilize in that kind of patient's pain.
+A simple reservation system where patient can register into the website with his details including the type of pain that he suffered, and then he can make a reservation to meet a specialist.
+The admin manually assign the patient with the doctors who is specialize in that kind of patient's pain.

 ## Prerequisites